Despite a shift in the recording industry that’s occurred over the last two decades, making it in music remains as hard as it’s ever been.

 When should you start promoting your music on Instagram?

 If you’re asking yourself when should you use the platform in your promotional strategy, it really doesn’t matter what stage of career you’re at.
-Instagram should always be used to promote your content wherever you are.
+Instagram should always be used to promote your content whether you are a beginner or an estabilshed artist.

 However, you should align your music promotion strategy on Instagram depending on stage you are at: